SixArm/usv/README.md

 * For databases, think of these as fields, rows, tables, schemas.

-## Line spacing
+## Liners

-Before each separator, USV skips all carriage returns and/or newlines.
-This helps with visual display.
+Liners are any newline characters and/or return characters, that come at the start or end of any USV content.
+USV parsing omits liners because this greatly helps typical displays.

-Example without line spacing:
+Content without liners:

 ```usv
 a␟b␟c␟d␟␞e␟f␟g␟h␟␞
 ```

-Same content with line spacing suitable for display of a record per line:
+Content with liners to display one record per line:

 ```usv
 a␟b␟c␟d␟␞
 e␟f␟g␟h␟␞
 ```

-Same content with line spacing suitable for display of a unit per line:
+Content with liners to display one unit per line:

 ```usv
 a␟